• Skip to main content

 • 195 x 8 x 2 sets for your deadlift workout

-Your rest in between deadlift sets is also in the 3 to 5-minute range.
+Your rest between deadlift sets is also in the 3 to 5-minute range.

 For all these sample workouts, plug in your numbers, whether they are less or more.

-The point is not how much weight you lift, but instead that you squat, deadlift, or bench press with proper form, whether you lift light or heavy weights.
+The point is not how much weight you lift but that you squat, deadlift, or bench press with proper form, whether you lift light or heavy weights.

 After squats and deadlifts, you end your powerlifting workout with the bench press.